Pay Annual Tax on Enveloped Dwellings

 You may have to pay ATED-related Capital Gains Tax if you sell the property.

-You’ll need to get your return and pay HM Revenue and Customs by 30 April if your property is within the scope of ATED on 1 April.
+You’ll need to get your return and pay HM Revenue and Customs (HMRC) by 30 April if your property is within the scope of ATED on 1 April.

 Section 33 of the Returns Notice lists the payment dates when your property isn’t within the scope of ATED on 1 April.